JeffJetton/atari-examples/bbones/bbones1.md

 Wait, didn’t we already set the address origin?
 Why do it again?
 To a different address?

-It’s because the first thing the 6502 (and, by extension, the 6507 chip used in the VCS) does when it is powered on, or after it is reset, is try to pull in data from the highest portion of memory it can address.
+It’s because one of the first things the 6502 (and, by extension, the 6507 chip used in the VCS) does when it is powered on, or after it is reset, is try to pull in data from the highest portion of memory it can address.

 The bytes found at addresses `$FFFC` and `$FFFD` are combined together into a single, two-byte value (four hexadecimal digits) that tells the chip the address at which it should look to start executing the main portion of code.
 We know, of course, that it's found at address `$F000`, since we explicitly set it there with our first `org` instruction.